NetObjects Fusion: Interface

 NetObjects Fusion is not an HTML editor but an HTML generator.
-NOF comes with a graphical user interface similar to desktop publishing applications like Pagemaker (now InDesign).
+NOF comes with a graphical user interface similar to desktop publishing applications like Pagemaker or InDesign.
 The user has pixel-level control over a WYSIWYG page layout.
 User actions on pages get written into a proprietary database, which generates HTML code.

 The software was targeted at users who have a traditional print design, authoring or journalistic background.
 The developers of NetObjects Fusion intended to give them a user interface and a workflow they are used to.

 After the first use of a pre-release version in 1996, photojournalist Rick Smolan said: "NetObjects was the only tool that would enable a team of the world's top picture editors and writers to become instant Web page designers.
 It let them do what they do best—edit and write—and automatically generated finished, sophisticated Web pages that millions of people were able to see only minutes after they were designed."

 The NetObjects-specific graphical interface proved to be a barrier for programmers who wanted full access to HTML.
 An external editor was needed to change the HTML that NetObjects Fusion generated.
 Manually changed HTML code cannot be imported back into NetObjects Fusion.

 With later versions, more and more so-called "insertion points" have been implemented where pieces of HTML can be inserted into the NOF-generated code (like between HEAD tags or inside BODY tags).
 Release 11 comes with HTML inspectors for every object on the page and limited possibilities for editing code in the Code view.
 Code generated by NOF remains excluded from editing in Code view.